-Ground Source Heat Pumps are efficient.
-They move energy rather than create it.
+Ground Source Heat Pumps are extremely efficient because they move energy rather than create it.
+They are seen as a long-term renewable energy investment, as the benefits continue over time, often with added profits.
 For every 3kW of heat moved into your home it only uses 1kW of electricity.
-This is a performance efficiency of 300%!

-- Forcing this hot gas through the central heating system’s cold water condenses the refrigerant back into a liquid.
-As it does this its heat is passed into the heat exchanger which supplies your domestic hot water.
-This powers the central heating system using the air source heat extracted at source.
+• Forcing the hot gas through the central heating system’s cold water condenses the refrigerant back into a liquid.
+As it does this, its heat is passed into the heat exchanger, which supplies your domestic hot water.
+Then it powers the central heating system using the air source heat extracted at the source.

-- To complete the Heat Pump’s closed circuit, the pressure of the condensed liquid is reduced via the expansion valve.
-‘Voila’ - your heating requirements are provided.
+• To complete the heat pump’s closed circuit, the pressure of the condensed liquid is reduced via the expansion valve.
+The end result is just as planned - your heating requirements are fulfilled!